ipfs/community/contributing.md

 ### Helping in other ways

 Protocol Labs occasionally is able to hire developers for part time or full time positions, to work on IPFS.
-If you are interested, check out [the job listings](http://ipn.io/join/#pm).
-If you'd like to help in other ways, [email @jbenet directly](mailto:juan@ipfs.io?subject=Contributing%20to%20IPFS).
+If you are interested, check out [the job listings](http://protocol.ai/join).
+If you'd like to help in other ways, propose your ideas on the IPFS forums at https://discuss.ipfs.io.